alexhippo/react-gallery-app/README.md

     const apiKey = '<your key here>';
     export default apiKey;
     ```
-1. Run `yarn start` to start the portfolio site on your default browser.
+1. Run `yarn start` or `npm start` to start the portfolio site on your default browser.

 ## Available Scripts
 In the project directory, you can run: